maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

-In home computer interpreters, FOR/NEXT loops are much faster than loops constructed using `IF`/`THEN`.
+In home computer interpreters, `FOR/NEXT` loops are much faster than loops constructed using `IF/THEN`.
 This is because the values of *aexpr1* and *aexpr2* are calculated only once when the loop is first encountered, instead of every time through the loop.
-Additionally, the starting position is saved in the same manner as a `GOSUB`, meaning the loop does not have to search for the top of the list of statements in the common case that the loop is not yet complete, which allows it to move back to the correct statement rapidly.
+Additionally, the starting position is saved in the same manner as a `GOSUB`, meaning the loop does not have to search for the top of the list of statements in the common case that the loop is not yet complete, instead it can move back to the correct statement immediately.
+Even in compiled versions, which calculate the statement locations for all branches, skipping the calculations of *avar* can still result in noticeable performance improvements.

+Some dialects from the early microcomputer era do not have FOR/NEXT loops, the most prominent example being Tiny BASIC.
+Code for these interpreters will use `IF/THEN` for looping, and would normally run very slow as a result.
 A few dialects, notably Atari and Sinclair, do not cache the memory location of the first statement in the block but the line number instead.
 These dialects run much slower, as they have to search through the entire program to find the top of the loop over and over again.
+All of these run essentially instantaneously in RetroBASIC.

 Dartmouth and most other compilers, as well as the later ANSI Full BASIC, do not run the body of the loop if the index value is beyond the upper limit when it enters the loop.
 For instance: